 Indian Health Service

-Physical therapists (MS and DPT) are eligible for The Indian Health Service Loan Repayment Program.
+Physical therapists (MS and DPT) are eligible for The Indian Health Service Loan Repayment Program (IHS).
 This program offers up to $40,000 if you commit to serving in an American Indian or Alaska Native community for two years.
-This program can assist you in finding eligible employment and match you with a qualified site.
+This program can assist you in finding qualifying employment and match you with an approved site.

 Faculty Loan Repayment

-If you want to pursue being a faculty member at a school for health professionals, the Faculty Loan Repayment program could be of interest.
+If you want to pursue being a faculty member at a school for health professionals, the Faculty Loan Repayment program through the Health Resources & Services Administration (HRSA) could be of interest.
 You may receive assistance of up to $40,000 with a minimum two-year service commitment.